What is prior authorization — and why are denials so common?

 ERISA “full and fair review”

 Employer-sponsored plans are governed by ERISA, which requires a “full and fair review” of any denied claim — including prior-auth denials.
-You have 180 days from the denial date to file an appeal.
-The plan must give you the specific clinical guidelines and criteria used to deny, and you can request and review the complete claim file.
+The plan must give you at least 180 days from the day you receive the denial notice to appeal, and it may allow longer — check the denial letter and your plan document for the actual deadline.
+The plan must also give you the specific clinical guidelines and criteria used to deny, and you can request and review documents, records, and other information relevant to the claim.

 State prompt-decision laws